Step 4: Full View

 Should Engineer C have declined all engagement with the City Administrator's solicitation, confined his response to general technical principles without referencing Engineer B's specific decisions, or answered the City Administrator's specific questions fully on the basis of technical objectivity?

-Decline All Engagement, Redirect Client Board's choice Decline all substantive engagement with the City Administrator's questions about Engineer B's work and redirect the City Administrator to raise concerns directly with Engineer B or initiate a formal peer review process.
+O1 Decline all substantive engagement with the City Administrator's questions about Engineer B's work and redirect the City Administrator to raise concerns directly with Engineer B or initiate a formal peer review process.
 This treats the competitive conflict as disqualifying regardless of how the response might be framed or limited.
+Board's choice

 The General-Only Response Limitation Obligation requires a competing engineer who has been solicited to comment on another engineer's work to limit any response to general observations about engineering practice, refraining from specific critical opinions about the incumbent's decisions, methods, or professional judgment.
 The Incomplete Knowledge Restraint independently prohibits specific critique when the reviewing engineer lacks full situational knowledge of the circumstances under which the other engineer performed the work.
 The Competitive Context Critique Scope Limitation Capability recognizes that even general responses must avoid creating competitive advantage through improper means.
 Against these, the Solicited Competitor Critique Objectivity Obligation suggests that if Engineer C chose to respond at all, he was required to provide technically accurate and complete assessments, which might be read as permitting specific engagement if done objectively.